HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/servers/show-hpovportstatistics.md

 ## Description

 This Cmdlet will display the utilization (Format-Table view) or error (Format-List) statistics of a given Interconnect or Interconnect Port.
-The default view is `Format-Table`.
-Piping output to `Format-List` will display error statistics.
+The default view is Format-Table.
+Piping output to Format-List will display error statistics.

 ## Examples